Topics: Accounts Payable Automation, Accounts Payable Optimisation

 Posted on December 02, 2024

 Cash flow keeps a business alive.
-It’s all about the money coming in and going out, and how you manage these flows can make or break your success.
-A big part of handling your outflow involves dealing with invoices whenever you buy something.
+It’s all about the money coming in and going out, and how you manage those flows can make or break success.
+A big part of that control lies in how well you handle invoices—and this is where understanding the accounts payable invoice processing steps becomes critical.
+From receiving a bill to final approval, each of the invoice processing steps has a direct impact on accuracy, cash flow visibility, and vendor trust.

 Here’s how it usually goes: You buy a service or a product, and the seller sends you an invoice.
 Your finance team logs this under accounts payable.
 When the bill is paid, that amount moves from accounts payable, gets noted as an expense like utilities, and is deducted from your bank balance.